 ‘Typically what you can do in that situation is just stop playing.
 Let yourself cool down, you know?
 But let’s just say you stop playing.
 Then the next time you play, you lose again.’
 ‘Of course, losing a number of times in a row has a negative affect on your confidence.
 So, as a result of your lowered confidence, you can start playing poorly.
 Then it’s like a self-fulfilling prophesy.’

-Start Quote At this point, playing until you have no more money is like a solution.
+At this point, playing until you have no more money is like a solution.
 It’s a terrible solution.
 I know I have to stop when I start thinking like that.
 My body is telling me to stop.
-End Quote

 ‘When I say 5 minutes of getting unhinged – that is it.
 When people learn how to deal with that, then that’s a big thing.’